techidaily/site-sound-issues/source/_posts/guide-to-turning-off-sound-enhancement-in-your-windows-11-pc.md

  Or click **Update All** to automatically download and install the correct version of _all_ the drivers that are missing or out of date on your system (this requires the **[Pro version](https://tools.techidaily.com/drivereasy/download/)**  – you’ll be prompted to upgrade when you click Update All). ![](https://images.drivereasy.com/wp-content/uploads/2019/07/driver1.jpg)
 4. Reboot your computer to check the Enhancements tab is appeared or not.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PD0vq5qAYkw?si=5H3KWtCfUOYg1Nlv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **Note** : If you have any problems while using Driver Easy, feel free to contact our support team at **[support@drivereasy.com](https://tools.techidaily.com/drivereasy/download/)**  .
 Be sure to attach the URL of this article if needed for more expedient and efficient guidance.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/MTb4xHzeQEk?si=9Sqq-gFWnHc8x3_P&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Fix 2: Reinstall your audio driver